-Understanding Quicken Loans vs. Rocket Mortgage is important if you’re looking to use the company during your homebuying journey.
+Understanding the distinction between Quicken Loans and Rocket Mortgage is important if you’re looking to use the company during your homebuying journey.
 Rocket Mortgage is the online mortgage solution offered by Quicken Loans.
-You can use the Rocket Mortgage website to apply for a loan, get approved, and even make your mortgage payment after the loan closes.
+You can use the Rocket Mortgage website to apply for a loan, get approved, and even to make your mortgage payment after the loan closes.

-During your transaction, you’ll work entirely through the Rocket Mortgage platform.
-Behind the scenes though, Quicken Loans is the company that actually processes and creates the loan.
+You’ll work entirely through the Rocket Mortgage platform during your transaction, but Quicken Loans is the company that actually processes and creates the loan behind the scenes.

 Quicken Loans is the highest-volume lender in the U.S. when it comes to the total number of loans, originating over 541,000 in 2019, the most recent year for which statistics are available.

-You can also opt to talk to an agent over the phone if you prefer not to apply online.
+You can talk to a Rocket Mortgage agent on the phone if you prefer not to apply online.

 How Rocket Mortgage Works

-The Rocket Mortgage application asks you a series of questions about your credit, finances, and potential home purchase.
-You’ll need to agree to a credit check, and enter the passwords for your bank and other financial accounts.
+The Rocket Mortgage application asks you a series of questions about your credit, your finances, and your potential home purchase.
+You’ll have to agree to a credit check and enter the passwords for your bank and other financial accounts.
 That allows the site to access and verify real-time financial data.

-You’ll be told within minutes whether you’re approved for a loan after this information is entered and gathered, as well as the interest rate and loan terms you’ve qualified for.
+You’ll be told within minutes whether you’re approved for a loan after this information is entered and gathered, as well as the interest rate and the loan terms you’ve qualified for.

-After your loan is closed, you can make your monthly mortgage payments through the Rocket Mortgage website.
+You can make your monthly mortgage payments through the Rocket Mortgage website after your loan is closed.

 Benefits of the Rocket Mortgage Platform